Exporting Network & Scenario Data

 1.1.
 Export to network import file

-The first option accessible from Figure 1 left).
+The first option accessible from is To Network Import File (Figure 1 left).
 A network import file, based on reference multi-sheet template, can be generated by exporting network data from the active network model.
 The sub-menu lists the type of networks that can be exported based on the networks available in the active project.
 Possible file formats are Excel, comma-separated text files, or text files.

 Sections "Coordinate Reference Systems" and "Map view" provide more details on how SAInt handles coordinates and coordinate reference systems.